Clinical Academic Training Forum: Working Group to support returning clinical academics during future COVID-19 pandemics

 To consider whether some research activity can be continued that can add value to research experience and training

-Working Group members, in addition to members of the Clinical Academic Training Forum, included representatives from the Conference of Postgraduate Medical Deans of the United Kingdom (COPMED), Medical Schools Council (MSC), and National Institute for Health Research (NIHR).
+These recommendations are from members of the Clinical Academic Training Forum as well as representatives from the Conference of Postgraduate Medical Deans of the United Kingdom (COPMeD), Medical Schools Council (MSC), NIHR, Medical Research Council (MRC) and Clinical Academic Roles & Careers Pathways Implementation Network (CARIN within the UK Council of Deans of Health):

-Professor Bill Irish, Postgraduate Dean HEE and COPMED (co-Chair).
+Professor Bill Irish, Postgraduate Dean HEE and COPMeD

-Dr Ian Steele, Associate Postgraduate Dean, Northern Ireland, Medical and Dental Training Agency.
+Dr Ian Steele, Postgraduate Medical Dean/Director of Education, Northern Ireland, Medical and Dental Training Agency